 1. Website Identity – Name and Logo

 Picture this: your website is nothing more than a black and dull canvas.
-It lacks any unique marks, distinguished features, bold lettering, and awesome design.
-What this means is that it lacks everything it needs to deliver an upright user experience.
+It lacks unique marks, prominent features, bold lettering, and excellent design.
+Unfortunately, it lacks everything it needs to deliver a good user experience.

 To smooth out all essentials like such, there are a couple of things you might want to keep in mind: